 Cracks in floors

-Sometimes cracks indicate settlement, but cracks are a guarantee in almost all concrete, so just because concrete has cracked doesn’t mean that it has settled.
-Cracks form before settlement, so they can be a good leading indicator of problems below your concrete.
+Sometimes cracks indicate settlement, but cracks are a guarantee in almost all concrete, so just because concrete has cracked doesn’t mean that it has settled or has a structural problem.
+Cracks form before settlement, so they can be a good leading indicator of problems below your concrete slab foundation.
 Cracks in floor slabs are often hidden by floor coverings, but will reflect through tile.

 Gaps under baseboards

-Foam jacking is the preferred method for lifting settled slab floors.
+Foam jacking is the preferred slab floor leveling method.
 Foam jacking is a quiet, fast and clean process and most times floor coverings and furnishings can remain in place.
 We have lifted 800 square foot floors that had dropped more than three inches using just two dime-size holes in less than three hours.
 In cases where there are exceptionally large voids under floors (more than 16 inches deep), Concrete Jack can install cellular concrete to fill the large voids prior to lifting with high density polyurethane.

-Slab floor leveling using slab jacking or foam jacking typically costs less than half the cost of replacement.
+Slab floor leveling using slab jacking or foam jacking typically costs less than a third the cost of replacement.
 Foam jacking minimizes the cost of flooring repairs because the injection holes are small (dime-size) and relatively infrequent.
 For example, for tiled floors, we can drill holes at the four-way intersections of tiles in the grout lines and then patch the holes with stained concrete close to the color of the grout or tile.
 For carpeted floors, we can cut back small squares of carpet, or you can roll it back for the work.
-To see cost comparisons between different methods of slab floor leveling, see this blog post.

 Generally, furniture can stay in place during work.
 Any baseboards or other finishes which have been adjusted to disguise or accommodate the settlement need to be removed prior to lifting.

-Concrete Jack offers payment options for most foundation repair projects.
+Concrete Jack offers payment options for most residential slab floor leveling projects.